dmbarbour/glas/docs/GlasApps.md

 ### Live Program Update

 Transaction machines greatly simplify live coding or continuous deployment.
-There are several contributing features:
+There are several contributing factors:

 * code can be updated atomically between transactions
-* application state is accessible for transition code
+* application state is accessible for transition
-* preview execution for a few cycles without commit
+* feasible to simulate several cycles without commit

 A complete solution for live coding requires additional support from the development environment.
 Transaction machines only lower a few barriers.

-## Glas Programs as Transaction Machines?
+## Embeddings

+### Procedural Embedding of Transaction Machines

-Glas programs use backtracking conditionals: every 'try' or 'while' or 'until' clause is a transaction.
-A long-running loop of form `loop:(while:A, do:cond:try:B)` can feasibly be optimized and evaluated as a transaction machine.
-With fine-grained dependency analysis, the data stack can be compiled into a collection of transaction variables.
+It is feasible to compile a transactional loop, such as a Glas program of form `loop:(until:Halt, do:cond:try:Step)`, to run as a transaction machine within a procedural context.
+The data stack can be compiled into a set of transaction variables.
+Static analysis and runtime instrumentation supporting fine-grained read-write conflict detection.
+A non-deterministic fork within Step would support task-based concurrency.

-The main issue with this is that the effects API - especially handling of waits (for sleeps, read timeouts, etc.) - must be suitable for use both within the loop and outside of it.
-This is difficult to achieve.
-At least, I haven't figured it out yet.

-For now, it is easier to express declaratively that a Glas program should run as a repeating transaction.
+The embedding loses implicit live coding, but we still benefit from implicit process control, incremental computing, reactive dataflow, etc..
+I intend to use this procedural embedding in context of [Glas command line interface](GlasCLI.md).

+### Transaction Machine Embedding of Procedural

+A transaction machine cannot directly evaluate procedural code within a transaction.
+However, it is feasible to create a concurrent task that repeatedly evaluates the procedural code by a step then yields, saving the procedure's continuation for a future transaction.

+This embedding is essentially the same as multi-threading.
+We could kill the procedural thread or spawn new ones.
+However, the transaction machine substrate does offer a few benefits: lightweight support for transactional memory, an implicit 'select' behavior via fork-read within a transaction, and a more robust foundation to integrate with other paradigms.

-## Abstract Design
+## Abstract Design Thoughts

-### Application Objects

-A transaction machine can be usefully viewed as an object with private memory and transactional step method.
-The scheduler repeatedly calls 'step', resulting in the essential transaction machine behavior.
-However, additional methods might be called under suitable conditions to simplify extension of the application integration between the application and its host.

-For example, we can introduce an 'icon' method that computes a small PNG icon based on application state.
-This potentially indicates whether the application is busy or has pending notifications.
-The icon might be infrequently requested by the system, and forbid some effects such as await, fork, and write.
-We could similarly have a 'status' method that provides a lightweight summary of what the application is doing or whether it requires administrative attention.

-Applications that do not require passive background behavior could potentially define the 'step' method to fail, then rely on other methods to handle system requests or user interaction.

-I propose to model applications as Glas programs of type `Method -[Eff]- Result` - a single parameter representing the method, a single result for the method return value, and suitable effects.
-This is is a lightweight dependent type: effects and result types may depend on the method variant.

-*Aside:* Methods are unsuitable for remote procedure calls (RPC) because RPC will often require some asynchronous computation, such as RPC to other apps, to produce a result.
-RPC should instead be supported explicitly via channels or network connections.

 ### Robust References

+References are essentially required for concurrent interaction.
+For example, an app will interact with *more than one* file or tcp connection at a time.

-There are a lot of benefits to having applications allocate their own references.
-For example, instead of `open file` returning a system-allocated reference, we express `open file as foo` to specify that symbol 'foo' will be our reference to the new file.
+Applications should allocate their own references.
+For example, instead of `open file` returning a system-allocated handle, effect APIs should favor the format `open file as foo` where `foo` is an arbitrary value allocated by the application as a handle for future interactions with the file.

-This supports static allocation of references.
-The references can be descriptive and meaningful for debugging, reflection, and extension.
-Dynamic allocation of references is easily partitioned, reducing contention on a central allocator.
-There are no security risks related to potential forgery of system references.
+This design has a lot of benefits: References can be descriptive and locally meaningful for debugging.
+Static allocation of references is easily supported.
+Dynamic allocation can be partitioned and decentralized, reducing contention.
+We avoid an implicit source of observable non-determinism.
+There is no security risk related to leaky abstraction or forgery of references.

+The application host will generally maintain a lookup table to associate references with external resources.
+Garbage collection is feasible if the application can fetch lists of live references.

+### Procedural APIs

+I do not recommend an object-oriented API, i.e. where file streams and TCP streams share an interface.
+The main reason for this is that it becomes difficult to track which values represent references.
+Additionally, it is inconvenient to ensure consistency between interfaces.
+An application should implement its own resource abstraction layers as needed, no need to handle this at the host-app boundary.

+### Regarding Timeouts

+It is logically inconsistent to have explicit timeouts for individual effects within a transaction.
+Instead, timeouts are expressed by racing concurrent transactions, e.g. where one fork waits on data and another waits on the clock before we have committed to either fork.
+Alternatively, a repeating transaction that queries whether data is available then later fails would implicitly wait for change in availability of data.

+However, implicit waits require some advanced optimizers to implement, and may be unavailable in some contexts.
+At least for early implementations, to resist busy-wait loops, we might implicily introduce a timeout when, for example, a TCP socket has been queried twice in a short time-frame by failed transactions.
+This timeout might be applied to the next transaction failure instead of directly to the effect.

-### State
+### Hierarchical Composition and State

-Most applications require state.
-In context of transaction machines, it's preferable that state manipulation is fine-grained in an easily recognized way, such that concurrent transactions on different parts of state can avoid read-write conflicts.

-Additionally, state is external to the transaction, like a database.
-In context of live coding, a transaction machine's program may be updated at runtime, and we'll often need to update state for the new program.
-This may benefit from special attention to versioning and conversion of state resources.
+An application should be composable as a subprogram of a larger application.
+Effects handlers already support hierarchical composition of effects.
+However, the state of a subprogram should also be accessible to its parent program to support debugging, invariants, extensions, checkpoints, and other generic host features.

+My preferred choice is to represent input and output on the data stack.
+This is consistent with procedural embedding of transaction machines, and benefits from abstract interpretation and other static analysis of dataflow to compile a record into many fine-grained transaction variables.
+The consequence is that state composes in several ways, e.g. we can easily model partial sharing of state, wrappers, sequential composition.

+### Extensible Interfaces

+Applications should be extensible with new interfaces.
+For example, we might extend an application with intefaces to obtain an icon or present an administrative GUI.

+In context of Glas programs, we might represent method selectors as part of program input on the data stack, e.g. `method:Args`.
+Result type and available effects may depend on the selected method.
+This technique has the advantage of being cheap, with negligible overhead if unused.

-### Specialized APIs
+### Specialized Host APIs

-An application primarily interacts with its host via algebraic effects.
-The application can indirectly interact with other applications via host-provided communications APIs.
-Communications could be based on channels, publish-subscribe, databuses, databases, tuple spaces, etc..
-Transaction machines restrict synchronous communications but there are many workarounds.

-However, a general API for communications is too difficult to integrate with existing systems and applications.
-It's much easier to integrate a specialized API that aligns tightly with the limitations of the target host.
-For example, an API based on XMLHttpRequest and DOM for a web app, or based on TCP connections and file streams for a console app.

-Given a specialized API, we can still develop an adapter framework exposing a more general API, e.g. a framework for a webserver might support generalized applets that don't directly interact with TCP.
+An application directly interacts with its host via effects, and indirectly with other applications.
+It is feasible to develop an API for communications based on channels, publish-subscribe, etc..
+However, a general API for communications is often difficult to integrate with existing systems and applications.
+It is wiser to focus on an effects model that is specialized to its host, easily implemented, then build effects adapters within the Glas program layer.

 ## Common Effects

-Most effects are performed indirectly via channels.
-But we still need an env/eff API layer to manage these communications.
+Effects should be designed for transaction machines yet suitable for procedural code to simplify embeddings.

 ### Concurrency